No wonder some celebrities are too noisy. They probably believe in these lines attributed to Holocaust writer Elie Wiesel:

 “Silence encourages the tormentor, never the tormented.”

-It seems these celebrities and the wokes are afraid of being branded as “oppressors,” so they try to be as noisy as possible to prevent it.
+It seems these celebrities and the wokes are afraid of being branded as “oppressors” themselves, knowing they live luxurious lives, so they try to be as noisy as possible to prevent it.
 Unfortunately, they end up tripping over themselves.

 I disagree with the slogans because these are slippery slope claims.
 Can you really establish a direct cause-effect relationship between someone’s neutrality or silence and the commission of acts by the “bad guys?”
 And when you’re noisy, does it really help the oppressed?
 Does it really lead to concrete action in their favor?